LeeShiyang/Hierarchical-attention-networks-pytorch/README.md

 | Amazon Review Full     |    5    |   3 000 000   |    650 000   |
 | Amazon Review Polarity |    2    |   3 600 000   |    400 000   |

-Additionally, I also use word2vec pre-trained models, taken from GLOVE, which you could download from [link] (https://nlp.stanford.edu/projects/glove/).
+Additionally, I also use word2vec pre-trained models, taken from GLOVE, which you could download from [link](https://nlp.stanford.edu/projects/glove/).
 I run experiments with all 4 word2vec files (50d, 100d, 200d and 300d).
-You could easily switch to other common word2vec models, like the one provided in FastText [link] (https://fasttext.cc/docs/en/crawl-vectors.html)
+You could easily switch to other common word2vec models, like the one provided in FastText [link](https://fasttext.cc/docs/en/crawl-vectors.html)

 ## Setting: